Fonta1n3/FullyNoded/Docs/Wallets/JoinMarket.md

 General Join Market usage guide can be found [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/USAGE.md).
 Privacy minded Join Market guide can be found [here](https://github.com/openoms/bitcoin-tutorials/blob/master/joinmarket/joinmarket_private_flow.md).

-The following describes how Fully Noded interacts with your Join Market server/wallets.
+The following describes how to use FN with JM and how it interacts with your JM server.

 ## Deposit to JM